nostack-dev/minitemplate/README.md

 ### Template and Component Nesting

 Any template file or component HTML file can include other components using the `{{component}}` syntax.
-When you run `run_generate.sh` from your project folder, these placeholders are replaced by the actual component contents.
+When you run `run_generate_site.sh` from your project folder, these placeholders are replaced by the actual component contents.

 ## Step 5: Testing the Setup